dig-eg-gaz/tutorials/2016-12-3_Git-and-Github-Best-Practices.md

 > Schema currently points to outdated href, this patch fixes the attribute to reference the proper schema.

-In conclusion, each commit gives a small summary, but also a longer description that fully document the changes made.
+In conclusion, each commit gives a small summary, but also a longer description that fully documents the changes made.
 This description is key in tracking where issues come from and **_why_** someone made certain changes or decisions.

 ![Github Commit dialog](github_commit-upload.png)